transcending1/Review/admin/subpage/modules/module_doc/AdaBoost Regression.md

 # AdaBoost Regression
+## Detailed Info
-+ Description
+### Description

-An AdaBoost regressor.
-An AdaBoost [1] regressor is a meta-estimator that begins by fitting a r egressor on the original dataset and then fits add itional copies of the regressor on the same dat aset but where the weights of instances are adj usted according to the error of the current predic tion.
-As such, subsequent regressors focus more on difficult cases.
-This class implements the algorithm known as AdaBoost.R2 [2]
+'An AdaBoost regressor.
+An AdaBoost [1] regressor\n              is a meta-estimator that begins by fitting a    r\n             egressor on the original dataset and then fits add\n             itional copies of the    regressor on the same dat\n             aset but where the weights of instances are    adj\n             usted according to the error of the current predic\n             tion.
+As such,    subsequent regressors focus more\n              on difficult cases.
+This class implements the \n             algorithm known as AdaBoost.R2 [2]'

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Machine Learning | Regression | DOCKER | 1 | 0 | 2048 | keep |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |